rangelojc/js-slider/README.md

 And instantiate `JS_Slider()` from the script

     new JS_Slider([id], [options])

+Example:

+    var slider = new JS_Slider("slider_parent", {
+	    prompt:  "Slide to authenticate",
+	    success:  "Authentication successful"
+    });

 # Arguments

- 1. id - the id attribute of the wrapper
+ 1. id - the id attribute of the wrapper, no need to include # selector.
  2. options - object containing label options

-# Options
+# Label Options
 	prompt: "Slide now", //label when the slider is not yet complete
 	success: "Slide OK", //label when the slider is already complete